 Unit XII: THE DIGESTIVE SYSTEM 41.
 Structure and Function of the Digestive System 42.
 Alterations of Digestive Function 43.
 Alterations of Digestive Function in Children

 Unit XIII: THE MUSCULOSKELETAL SYSTEM 44.
 Structure and Function of the Musculoskeletal System 45.
 Alterations of Musculoskeletal Function 46.
 Alterations of Musculoskeletal Function in Children

 Unit XIV: THE INTEGUMENTARY SYSTEM 47.
 Structure, Function, and Disorders of the Integument 48.
 Alterations of the Integument in Children

 Unit XV: MULTIPLE INTERACTING SYSTEMS 49.
 Shock, Multiple Organ Dysfunction Syndrome, and Burns in Adults 50.
 Shock, Multiple Organ Dysfunction Syndrome, and Burns in Children

-Kathryn L. McCance, MSN, PhD, Professor, College of Nursing, University of Utah, Salt Lake City, UT and Sue E. Huether, MSN, PhD, Professor Emeritus, College of Nursing, University of Utah, Salt Lake City, UT
+Kathryn L. McCance, MS, PhD, Professor, College of Nursing, University of Utah, Salt Lake City, UT and Sue E. Huether, MS, PhD, Professor Emeritus, College of Nursing, University of Utah, Salt Lake City, UT